Marin Pongračić: Borussia Dortmund (loan)

-Lecce (loan)
+Lecce

 On 22 August 2022, Pongračić moved on loan to Lecce in Italy, with an option to buy.

+On 30 June 2023, Lecce announced that they had exercised their option to buy with the defender signing an initial two-year deal with the option for a further year.

+Fiorentina

+On 19 July 2024, Pongračić joined fellow Serie A club Fiorentina.

 International career

 Eligible to represent Germany and Croatia, Pongračić was called up to a training camp for the Croatia U17s in 2014.
 He was capped three times on under-21 level, against Moldova, Austria and France.
 He was dropped from Croatia's squad for UEFA Under-21 Euro 2019 due to injuries.

 He received his first call-up for the senior team on 17 August 2020 for September Nations League fixtures against Portugal and France.
 However, ten days later, he withdrew from the squad due to mononucleosis and was replaced by Mile Škorić.
 He was called up once again on 4 November for same-month fixtures against Turkey, Sweden and Portugal.
 He made his debut on 11 November in a friendly 3–3 draw with Turkey, having been named in the starting lineup.

 On 17 May 2021, Pongračić was named in the preliminary 34-man squad for the UEFA Euro 2020, but did not make the final 26.
 On 31 October 2022, he was named in the preliminary 34-man squad for the 2022 FIFA World Cup, but did not make the final 26 again.